Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

-Besides the shared content identification, we are also investigating whether the feature categories can contribute to a powerful and accurate model for detecting user suspension.
-This procedure includes the implementation of a model based on each separate feature category, as well as, a combination model that contains all the extracted features.
-Our methodology consists of a model creating a pipeline that includes feature selection, K-Fold cross-validation, and the measurement of the performance on two separated dataset portions.
+Besides the shared content identification, we also investigate whether the feature categories can contribute to a powerful and accurate model for detecting user suspension.
+This procedure includes the implementation of a model based on each separate feature category, as well as, a combination model that contains all extracted features.
+Our methodology consists of a model creating a pipeline including feature selection, K-Fold cross-validation, and measurement of the performance on two separated dataset portions.

 To develop a generalizable model, we select a restricted time window for the feature extraction and performance estimation.
 The time restriction helps reduce the model's complexity.
-In our case, we choose a time window of 21 days, which reduces the time required for user monitoring (in the case of a real-time application) and helps the ML model capture generic feature patterns.
+In our case, we choose a time window of 21 days, which reduces the time required for user monitoring (in the case of a real-time application) and helps the ML model capture generic patterns.

-To identify the features that are effective in a long-term scenario, we extract two separate data portions; the first for a 21-day monitoring period to simulate a real-case scenario where the initial data are collected for feature selection, model fine-tuning, and initial evaluation; the second portion is used as unseen data for proper model performance evaluation and comparison.
-Testing the model on the second part of 21 days of data, allows us to measure its performance in a real-case scenario, where the model is fed with data points from different periods of time containing different activity patterns.
-The first dataset includes 21 days from February 23, 2022, to March 15, 2022, and represents the initial training sample.
+To identify the features that are effective in a long-term scenario, we extract two separate data portions.
+The first covers a 21-day monitoring period.
+This is because we need to simulate a real-case scenario where the initial data are collected for feature selection, model fine-tuning, and initial evaluation.
+The second portion is used as unseen data for proper model performance evaluation and comparison.
+Testing the model on the second part of 21 days of data, allows us to measure its performance in a real-case scenario, where the model is fed with data points from different periods of time containing diverse activity patterns.
+The first dataset includes data from February 23, 2022, until March 15, 2022, and represents the initial training sample.
 The second portion also contains exactly 21 days, but from a different time period, starting on March 16, 2002, until April 6, 2022.
-The rest of the paper will refer to the second data portion as the second test data.
+The rest of the paper will refer to these parts as \textit{portion A} and \textit{portion B}.